-Characterised by red, inflamed, dry and itchy skin, rashes may cover specific parts of the body or spread over large areas.
+Characterised by red, inflamed, dry and itchy skin, rashes may cover specific parts of the or spread over large areas.
 Dermatitis may range in severity from a mild, temporary case through to serious and long-lasting skin disease.

 There are a number of different subtypes of dermatitis, triggered by a variety of causes.
 The most common is contact dermatitis - usually a result of direct contact with substances which are known irritants.
 These include detergents, chemicals, cleaning fluids, solvents, rubber and oils.

 Health and safety requirements